abdalmajeed/content-ops-starter/content/pages/index.md

       type: TitleBlock
       text: CARPET HOME
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Carpet home for textil
     text: >
       A service that provides advice and guidance to startups and small businesses.